 Why choose Rayner Essex for expert witness work?

 Rayner Essex Partner Darren Hill plays a key role within our expert witness service and the area is a specialism for him.
-Darren is an associate member of the Academy of Experts and accredited specialist member of Resolution, as an advisor on matrimonial financial matters.
+Darren is an associate member of the Academy of Experts and is an accredited specialist member of Resolution, as an advisor on matrimonial financial matters.
 Both of these nationally recognised organisations require members to meet extremely stringent standards, including significant professional experience and references from previous cases.
 Our clients can therefore have the utmost confidence in the work Darren does and the service he leads.

 As a firm, we collaborate with a wide network of law firms and have extensive experience working with all kinds of clients, including large national and international corporate clients, small businesses, partnerships, and private individuals.